 Also, don’t expect to get a 10-page questionnaire to fill in from a European country, they don’t need it, if they decided to work with you, they have enough information backing up their decision.
 Actually, European guys like Google and read the reviews.
 Probably this is the only region where even a big company search for a design agency in Google.
 Also, they like to work with winners of different contests or search for a company to work with on Clutch.
 Reviews mean a lot to them.
 Guys from France, Italy, Greece, Belgium, Luxembourg, and Germany like to work with Ukrainian agencies, for example.
 The prices are very good for them, design and IT specialists are very strong, they have minimum time zone differences and… like to come to visit Ukraine.

-One of UX\UI design studio owners told us about the French company they were working with:
+One of the UX\UI design studio owners told us about the French company they were working with:

-However, it not so easy to work with European guys as it might seem and here’s why.
-Unlike clients from the Middle East, European guys will not trust you 100% and you will need to prove your every decision, they know their business, their niche and know the acceptance criteria of it.
+However, it is not as easy to work with European guys as it might seem, and here’s why.
+Unlike clients from the Middle East, European guys will not trust you 100% and you will need to prove your every decision, they know their business, their niche, and know the acceptance criteria of it.
 So, you will be considered a rookie in any case.
 Of course, after a few projects together you will be “ranked up”, but that won’t change the attitude much.

 As you understand, this is just a general picture drawn from the opinions of different designers, project managers, and design studio owners.
 All of them have their own stories, experience, and cases that they shared with us and we tried to outline similar patterns from dozens of conversations that we had.
 We truly hope that this material will not offend anyone, but if you think that the information above is incorrect, just let us know and we will update this article.
 Also, we hope that our readers will add some more stories about their experience of cooperation with people from foreign countries – funny moments or some things one should know when working with a company from this or that region.

-If you want to collaborate with people all over the worlds more efficiently, you might also be willing to check our proofing tool!
+If you want to collaborate with people all over the world more efficiently, you might also be willing to check our proofing tool!

 Feel free to contact our team via email to share your story or simply comment below this article to start a conversation.